joshbruce/fourth-earth-raw/public/additions/content.md

 One of Arthur C. Clarke's three laws is: Any sufficiently advanced technology is indistinguishable from magic.

+A quote from William Gibson: I think I actually believe that [possibly every] technology is morally neutral until you do something with it.

 Settings will tend to have degrees of technology, abilities, or both.

 Guidelines: